Test: Which chemicals are in your children’s pushchair?

 Stokke and Emmaljunga receive top mark

 The best marks in the test go to the pushchairs from Emmaljunga and Stokke.
-They receive a green mark since the test did not show any content of the examined problematic chemicals.
+They received the A label since the test did not show any content of the examined problematic chemicals.
 Stokke receives the best mark in the test for the second consecutive year, whereas Emmaljunga was not tested in 2015.

 3 other pushchairs (Bugaboo, Trille Viper 4 and Mutsy Ivo) had content of tar substances (PAH’s), which primarily was found in the handle.
 In 2 of the products, Trille and Bugaboo, the PAH naphthalene was among the problematic chemicals.